1.0 - TrouSerS

 3. TPM manufacturers need to provide the credentials that the TSS Stack needs to generate the TPM identity.

 Once there is a uniform way for TPM manufacturers to deliver the various credentials to the platforms that ship their TPMs, TrouSerS will read in these credentials and use them to generate what's called a TPM identity.
-This identity will then be able to be bound to a TPM key, which can then be sent to a Privacy CA, who will verify the key and issue a certificate based on it.
+This identity will then be able to be bound to a TPM key, which can then be sent to a Privacy CA, who will verify the key and issue a certificate based on it.2.2 - Does Trusted Computing lock me out of being able to boot my custom kernel?

 No, and additionally, this functionality does not exist.
 Many technical, infrastructural and procedural hurdles exist to providing this functionality (See the question on remote attestation, for an example of some hurdles).
 Will this technology ever exist?
 Probably not on platforms other than closed, proprietary systems such as kiosks or cash registers.
 There are cultural and political forces barring adoption of technology that takes away the individual's right to use their general purpose computer as they see fit.
 Also, there's no economic incentive to forcably limiting general purpose computing.
-Without even addressing Trusted Computing, the ability to lock users out of a general purpose computer depends more on political factors than technological ones.
+Without even addressing Trusted Computing, the ability to lock users out of a general purpose computer depends more on political factors than technological ones.2.3 - What happens to all my encrypted data when the TPM on my mainboard dies?

 There are a few different scenarios here.